Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Networking/README.md

     You should have a route table that is configured so that your public subnets have a route to the internet through the internet gateway.
 The private subnets route tables should not have any access to the ineternet gateway.

+6. Security groups
+    Requirements to consider:
+    +   your servers must be accessible to a group of administrators through SSH access.
+    +   Security groups and netwrok ACLs should be configured to allow only required traffic.

+    Your security groups for application, database, and web servers should all allow SSH inbound rules.
+Rules should be configured so that the web server can communicate with the application server, which should be able to communicate with the databse server.